backand/course-manager-complete/README.md

 </div>
 ```

-* Now Update $stateProvider in the controller to be like this:
+* Now Update `$stateProvider` in the controller to tie it all together:

 ```JavaScript
     $stateProvider